urre/jekyllbase-aws/readme.md

 # Jekyllbase AWS

-Fork of my Jekyll starter [Jekyllbase](https://github.com/urre/jekyllbase).
 Jekyllbase AWS is for deploying your Jekyll site to Amazon S3.

-## Features

-Like my [Jekyllbase](https://github.com/urre/jekyllbase) but with the addition of using the Jekyll plugin [Jekyll Assets](https://github.com/jekyll-assets/jekyll-assets) (Assets pipelines for Jekyll).
-Used for nice finger printed assets.

 ## Setup